-James studied for his undergraduate degree (BSc) in Sport & Exercise Sciences at Loughborough University & graduated in 2007.
-James’s time at Loughborough then continued as he went on to complete a PhD in Exercise Physiology which focused on the interaction between exercise and the neuroendocrine regulation of appetite & energy balance.
+James studied for his undergraduate degree (BSc) in Sport and Exercise Science at Loughborough University and graduated in 2007.
+James’ time at Loughborough then continued as he went on to complete a PhD in Exercise Physiology, which focused on the interaction between exercise and the neuroendocrine regulation of appetite & energy balance.

 James is currently undertaking research in the following areas: